 The main strength of an unstructured interview lies in having almost complete freedom in terms of its structure, contents, question wording and order.
 You are free to ask whatever you want, and in a format that is relevant to the situation.
 You also have complete freedom in terms of the wording you use and the way you explain questions to your respondents.
-You may formulate questions and raise issues impulsively, depending upon what occurs to you in the context of the discussion.
+You may formulate questions and raise issues on the spur of the moment, depending upon what occurs to you in the context of the discussion.